IntArchive/Flappybird_recreation/README.md

 # FlappyBird_recreation
-Game is a fun in our life.
-Play some games to have fun.
+"Game is a fun in our life.
+Play some games to have fun"

 I have learned how to create simple games.
 Flappy Bird is in those simple game.